khmelevskiy/daily_dish_hub/docs/SECURITY.md

 #### Admin access restrictions

-- Use VPN or IP whitelist for the admin panel
+- Use IP whitelist for the admin panel
 - Enable HTTPS in production
 - Rotate passwords regularly